pip-services/pip-services-docs/content/en/golang/commons/validate/ischema_base.md

 ### Description

-The ISchemaBase interface is used by classes that need to perform a validation.
+The ISchemaBase interface is used by classes that need to perform a validation against a schema.

 ### Methods

 #### PerformValidation
-Performs a validation.
+Validates a given value against the schema and configured validation rules..

 > PerformValidation(path string, value interface{}) [][*ValidationResult](../validation_result)